ls88-openscienceconnector/final-project-team-3/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)]

-This project for L&S 88 attempts to recreate the analysis of the article, Dear Mona, What's The Most Common Name in America?.
+This project for L&S 88 attempts to recreate the analysis of from the Five-Thirty-Eight article, Dear Mona, What's The Most Common Name in America?
+The purpose of this project is to attempt to reproduce the findings in the article regarding the most common first and last name combinations in the U.S as of 2013.
+For more detailed information, see our Pre-Analysis Plan.

 ## Directory Structure